mochimodev/mochimo/README.md

 This repository is designed for inclusion in C/C++ projects for easy build and workflow integration, intended for use in ongoing projects at Adequate Systems, LLC.

-## Recommended Usage
+## Instructions
+**NOTE: This repository contains it's own LICENSE.md and README.md files that may introduce artifacts in existing files of the target repostiory.
+Please ensure the LICENSE.md and README.md files are appropriate and/or correct for your target repostiory pulling this repository.**

-To include or update, it makes no difference; add this repository as a remote and pull the latest (or desired) revision, specifying to "allow unrelated histories"...
+To include or update, it makes no difference; add this repository as a remote and pull the latest (or desired) revision, specifying to "allow unrelated histories"...<br/>
+<sup><i>Adding the repository as a remote may be omitted if previously performed</i></sup>
 ```sh
 git remote add build-c https://github.com/adequatesystems/build-c.git
 git pull build-c main --allow-unrelated-histories
 ```
-If you are presented with merge conflicts, you will need to manually edit the files with conflicts and then finalize the merge with...
+Fix merge conflicts and commit with...<br/>
+<sup><i>Commit may also be performed selectively</i></sup>
 ```sh
 git commit -am "merge latest build-c repository files"
 ```